 All owners or partners of your business should identify any companies they own or with which they have a financial relationship.
-If any of these companies or relationships exist the requirements of Internal Revenue Code Sections 414(b), (c) and (m) should be scrutinized to ensure that all required employees are included in the plan.
+If any of these companies or relationships exist, review the requirements of Internal Revenue Code Sections 414(b), (c) and (m) to ensure that all required employees are included in the plan.

 How to fix the mistake:

-Generally, if you didn’t provide an employee the opportunity to participate in your SEP plan, you must make a contribution to the SEP-IRA of the employee to make up for the missed contribution.
-You should treat the employees of the related business as improperly excluded employees, and you should make corrective contributions for each excluded employee of the related business.
-The corrective contribution is an employer contribution that is intended to place the employee in the same position had the employee participated in the plan timely.
+Generally, if you didn’t provide an employee the opportunity to participate in your SEP plan, you must make a contribution to the employee's SEP-IRA to make up for the missed contribution.
+You should treat employees of the related business as improperly excluded employees, and you should make corrective contributions for each excluded employee of the related business.
+The corrective contribution is an employer contribution that is intended to place the employee in the same position had the employee participated in the SEP plan timely.